Living in Finland

 Your right to social security benefits in Finland, as a rule, depends on the duration of your residence in Finland.
 If you intend to take up permanent residence in Finland, you will normally be covered by the Finnish social security system and will qualify for benefits paid by KELA.
 For more information on EU Legislation see the KELA Finland website.

 If you wish to claim a Finnish retirement pension when you have left Finland, but still plan to live in Europe, visit your local pension office where they will tell you what you are able to claim back when you leave Finland.
 For more information see: Pension Insurance Service

 More information on some UK benefits you may be eligible for while living or travelling abroad.

 A UK driving licence is valid in Finland.
 You can exchange it for a Finnish driving licence if you are residing in Finland permanently or for a period of at least six months.
 See the following websites for further information:

-- using a foreign driving licence in Finland
+- Using a foreign driving licence in Finland

-- importing a motor vehicle to Finland (Customs)
+- Importing a motor vehicle to Finland

-- finnish Motor Insurers
+- Finnish Motor Insurers

 For general regulations on driving in Finland, visit the Finnish Transport and Safety Agency

 Should you need proof of your entitlement to drive you will need to apply for a ‘Certificate of Entitlement’ from the DVLA